neiman-marcus/psm/README.md

 * The update and view functions require API keys.
 * The API key should be stored securely within your build server's credential store and not shared.
 * It is suggested that you modify the ApiGatewayRestApi to white list specific IP addresses if possible.
 Alternatively you can run the Api Gateway as a private endpoint.
-* Update the `KMSKeyAdminRoles.yml` configuration file with the appropriate IAM roles to manange the CMK.
+* Update the `KMSKey.yml` resource file with the appropriate IAM roles to manange the CMK.

 ## Known issues